The 10 fastest players to reach 100 goals at a club: Ronaldo, Suarez…

 6. Edinson Cavani (Napoli) – 135 Games

-Ageing like a fine wine, Cavani has become an instant fan favourite with his Indian summer stint at Manchester United, having arrived at Old Trafford after overtaking Zlatan Ibrahimovic to become PSG’s all-time top scorer.
+Things haven’t been quite as successful in year two at Old Trafford, but Cavani became an instant fan favourite with his Indian summer stint at Manchester United, having arrived at Old Trafford after overtaking Zlatan Ibrahimovic to become PSG’s all-time top scorer.

 But it was arguably at Napoli where the Uruguayan was at his very best, scoring 104 goals in 138 appearances across three seasons between 2010 and 2013.
 That kind of record could have seen him become a Maradona-esque diety at the Stadio San Paulo if he’d played in a better side.